dansmyers/IntroToCS/Projects/2-Vignettes/2-Love_Letters.md

 >Yours beautifully
 >
 >M. U. C.
-More details in [this article](https://www.newyorker.com/tech/annals-of-technology/christopher-stracheys-nineteen-fifties-love-machine) by Siobhan Roberts in *The New Yorker*.
-"M.U.C." stands for "Manchester University Computer", as in *the* computer.
+More details are in [this article](https://www.newyorker.com/tech/annals-of-technology/christopher-stracheys-nineteen-fifties-love-machine) by Siobhan Roberts.
+"M.U.C." stands for "Manchester University Computer", as in *the* computer, because the university only had one.

 Write a program that can produce randomized love letters with the following format:

-- An opening, generated randomly.
+- A salutation, generated randomly.
 - A paragraph of least three sentences.
 Decide on the general format of each sentence, then choose random adjectives, nouns, and other words to fill in the structure.
 - A closing, again generated randomly.